 Email access has been discontinued as of 2018, due to the overwhelming quantity.
 If you need a same-day visit and the online system is full, please call 01 46 41 27 67, as there are 2-3 spots reserved for urgent-care appointments.
-Please do not forward emails to the secretaries, but call, or fax a document to: 0146412730.
+Please do not forward emails to the secretaries, but rather call.
+Faxing documents is also an option: 0146412730.

 For urgent questions during the day (8:00 am to 7:45 pm weekdays) call 01 46 41 27 67 and leave a message with the secretary, and Dr. Lovejoy will get back to you as possible.
 Some educational material can be found on this website; the website of the American Academy of Pediatrics is a good source for reliable information.

 For extremely urgent questions, call Dr. Lovejoy directly: 06 28 04 57 51.
 Dr. Lovejoy is reachable by this cell phone, 08:00 A.M. to 7:45 P.M., Monday through Friday.
 Please reserve this option for truly urgent questions or if you have difficulty making an urgent visit.
 PLEASE DO NOT SEND SMS MESSAGES.

 If Dr. Lovejoy is unavailable, try Dr Julia Bache, a British GP in the 17th arrondissement, tel.
 01 47 63 42 07.

 For after-hour questions, including weekends, there are a few options: